-Contains configuration of the REST endpoint: job name, URL and HTTP methods that this endpoint will respond to.
+Contains configuration of the REST endpoint: job name, URL, HTTP methods that this endpoint will respond to, and a category.

 When connected to a Server sandbox, the Endpoint Configuration shows the current status of service deployment.
 The service will respond to incoming requests only when it is in the published state.

 Data Service jobs can be published directly from Designer if connected to a Server sandbox.